-Theorem~\ref{thm:strong_generation}, coupled with the main result of \cite{Aoki:2021}, asserts that $\operatorname{mod}R$ admits a strong generator if $R$ is a quasi-excellent Noetherian ring of finite Krull dimension (see Corollary~\ref{cor:quasi_excellent_strong_gen}).
+\Cref{thm:strong_generation}, coupled with the main result of \cite{Aoki:2021}, asserts that $\operatorname{mod}R$ admits a strong generator if $R$ is a quasi-excellent Noetherian ring of finite Krull dimension (see \Cref{cor:quasi_excellent_strong_gen}).
 This affirmatively answers \cite[Question 5.5]{Iyengar/Takahashi:2016}.
-As an interesting consequence of this, we observe that if $R$ is a local ring whose completion is an isolated singularity, then $\operatorname{mod } R$ admits a strong generator, cf. Remark~\ref{rmk:cmiso}.
-However, these are not the only applications of Theorem~\ref{thm:strong_generation}.
-For example, although any discrete valuation ring satisfies the conditions of Theorem~\ref{thm:strong_generation}, they are not always quasi-excellent, cf. \cite[Example 3.8]{Dey/Lank:2024}.
-Hence, Theorem~\ref{thm:strong_generation} offers a new approach to detecting the finiteness for Rouquier dimension of $D^b (\operatorname{mod}R)$ by simplifying the problem into a strictly module-theoretic context, thereby opening opportunities to explore potentially larger classes of rings.
+As an interesting consequence of this, we observe that if $R$ is a local ring whose completion is an isolated singularity, then $\operatorname{mod } R$ admits a strong generator.
+See \Cref{prop:cmiso} for details.
+However, these are not the only applications of \Cref{thm:strong_generation}.
+For example, although any discrete valuation ring satisfies the conditions of \Cref{thm:strong_generation}, they are not always quasi-excellent (e.g.\ \cite[Example 3.8]{Dey/Lank:2024}).
+Hence, \Cref{thm:strong_generation} offers a new approach to detecting the finiteness for Rouquier dimension of $D^b (\operatorname{mod}R)$ by simplifying the problem into a strictly module-theoretic context, thereby opening opportunities to explore potentially larger classes of rings.

 While proving the existence of an object is one thing, explicitly constructing such an object is another matter.
-This brings us to an important application of Theorem~\ref{thm:strong_generation}.
+This brings us to an important application of \Cref{thm:strong_generation}.
 Recall that a Noetherian ring $R$ of prime characteristic is said to be \textit{$F$-finite} if its Frobenius morphism $F\colon R \to R$ is finite.
 In \cite{BILMP:2023}, it was shown that $F_\ast^e R$ (i.e. the $e$-th iterate of $F\colon R \to R$) is a strong generator for $D^b(\operatorname{mod} R)$.
 The following statement builds on this result, allowing us to explicitly identify a strong generator for rings of prime characteristic.